Raimondi/yaifa/README.txt

                         - 1: Tab.
                         - 2: Mixed.

+- b:yaifa_disabled      Set this to 1 to disable YAIFA for this buffer.
+                        Can be used in an ftplugin to disable YAIFA for certain filetypes.

 This script is a port to VimL from Philippe Fremy's Python script Indent Finder, hence the "Almost" part of the name.